You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 Kurjey is one of the most sacred sites in Bhutan, regarded as the first holy place established in Bumthang by Guru Rinpoche.
 The history and importance of Kurjey Lhakhang date back to the year of the Iron Tiger in 810 AD.

-Sindhu Raja had a conflict with a king to the south, known as Naochhe, or ‘Big Nose’.
-Before sending his troops—one of whom was his son—into war with Naochhe, Sindhu Raja prayed to (pre-Buddhist) local deities to protect his soldiers, specifically praying for his son’s safety.
+According to oral history, King Sindhu Raja of Bumthang had a conflict with a king to the south, known as Naochhe, or ‘Big Nose’.
+Before sending his warriors, including his son Taklamebar, into battle against Naochhe, Sindhu Raja prayed to local deities for protection, specifically for his son’s safety.

 While Guru stayed in deep contemplation, Khandro did the household chores and helped lay out the ritual edifies.
 Guru pierced the Vajra Piled Red Cave, which hit the palace of the Naga King and shook it.